ahmedyoussef70/butterfly-template-------made-for-educational-purposes-/README.md

 ## butterfly-template

-Is a clean, simple and powerful template language that uses javascript strings to build DOM nodes (~5.8k minified).
+Is a clean, simple and powerful template language that uses javascript strings to build `DOM nodes or Virtual Nodes` (~5.8k minified).

 ## Get Started